Margaret Minnicks has been an online writer for many years. She researches and shares remedies for using certain products for illnesses.

 Graham embraced the concept of civil rights.
 He preached that racial segregation was unbiblical.
 In 1952, he removed the ropes that separated blacks and whites in his audience at a tent revival in Jackson, Mississippi.

-He became a friend of Rev. Martin Luther King Jr., and he asked to deliver a prayer at a Madison Square Garden crusade in New York in 1957 where 2.3 million gathered.
+He became a friend of Rev. Martin Luther King Jr., and he was asked to deliver a prayer at a Madison Square Garden crusade in New York in 1957 where 2.3 million gathered.

 In 1963, Graham posted bail for King to be released from jail during the civil rights protests in Birmingham.